linkdniel/ruleoverself/1-learning.md

----
-layout: post
-title:  "Rule Over Self: Part 1 - Learning"
+# Rule Over Self: Part 1 - Learning
-categories:
-tags: syrus learning
----

 “A real education is a liberation.”
 — Friedrich Nietzsche